joelparkerhenderson/github-special-files-and-paths/README.md

 These files are sometimes called "community health files" or "metadata files" or "recommended repository files" or "well-known files".

 TODO: any other terminology?

+Some of the file names have a very long history.
+For example the file name `README` is a convention that goes far back to the 1980's or earlier.

+Some of the file names are unique to GitHub as far as we know; for example the name `CODEOWNERS` and its syntax were created by GitHub staff.